 In an already packed school day, finding time for character education can be a challenge.
-Most of these 25 activity ideas can be worked seamlessly into the school day to build student character and to develop a sense of community in your school.
-Included: 25 ways to build school "community" with character education!
+Most of these ideas can be worked seamlessly into the school day to build student character and to develop a sense of community in your school.

-With all of the things that your school does for its students, how does it address one of its primary objectives -- not just teaching students, but helping them to become good people?
+With all of the things that your school does for its students, how does it address one of its primary objectives--not just teaching students, but helping them to become good people?
 Every school can set a tone of honesty, respect, and kindness toward others.
-To help you get started, here are 25 simple ways to promote good character among your students -- today!
+To help you get started, explore these ideas.

-The first and most important advice for those who want to build character in students -- and a sense of community in their school -- is to focus on the Six Pillars of Character.
-These "pillars" -- identified by the Josephson Institute of Ethics -- are trustworthiness, respect, responsibility, fairness, caring, and citizenship.
-Other resources sometimes also include three additional topics: courage, diligence, and integrity.
+The first and most important advice for those who want to build character in students--and a sense of community in their school--is to focus on the Six Pillars of Character.
+These "pillars"-- identified by the Josephson Institute of Ethics--are trustworthiness, respect, responsibility, fairness, caring, and citizenship.
+Other resources sometimes also include three additional qualities: courage, diligence, and integrity.

 The Cleveland County Schools of North Carolina recommend emphasizing one trait of good character each month, with bulletin boards, writing assignments, and morning announcements.
 Students may pen slogans about the trait of the month, and a special section of the library might be designed to offer students easy access to the biographies and other stories of people who exemplify the best of each trait.